puppeteer/puppeteer/README.md

 [Chromeless](https://github.com/graphcool/chromeless) and Puppeteer are similar projects.
 Both are Node libraries that provide a high-level JS APIs to control headless Chrome.

-Chromeless (31 Mb) is intended to work well with AWS Lambda to deploy parallel testing in a serverless setup.
+Chromeless is intended to work well with AWS Lambda to deploy parallel testing in a serverless setup.
 Under the hood, it uses [chrome-remote-interface](https://www.npmjs.com/package/chrome-remote-interface) to interface with the DevTools Protocol.
 In the future, it could use Puppeteer's API.

-Puppeteer is smaller in size (1.77 Mb, ignoring the bundled version of Chrome) and does not use dependencies to interface with Chrome.
+Puppeteer is smaller in size (ignoring the bundled version of Chrome) and does not use dependencies to interface with Chrome.
 It's API is inspired by other popular automated testing libraries like PhantomJS and [NightmareJS](http://www.nightmarejs.org/).